DheeYantra/dhee-voicebot-api-js/README.md

 The javascript API for initiating voice calls with agents deployed in Dhee.AI cloud.

-Download the JS file dhee-voice-api.js and include it in your server scripts.
+Download the JS file dhee-voice-api.js from the **downloads** folder and include it in your server's scripts.

 Add the script then to the HTML page where you would want your users to have voice conversations.